Perfumer Jean Kerléo.

 But the chypre seemed to lose its identity in the ’90s.
 It was seen as both suffocating and passé when compared to the self-effacing new style of ’90s perfumes and their notes of air, water, light and apology.
 After the loud florals and orientals of the ’80s, modernity in perfume came to be synonymous with minimalism and the chypre became synonymous with old-fashioned.
 Traditional perfumes became outmoded and ‘classical’ perfumery started to seem like bad Hollywood Regency–stylistically overburdened yet without the saving grace of true kitsch.

 The 1990s chypre-style, if there was one, played with the chypre’s affinity for fruit notes.
 YSL Yvresse (Champagne) 1992, Nina Ricci Deci Delà 1994 and Cartier So Pretty 1995 split the difference between the chypre and sweet fruity-florals of the day.
-Hybrids such as these aim for the best of both worlds.
-The risk is that they lack synergy and simply combine notes and materials from each genre.
+Hybrids such as these aimed for the best of both worlds.
+The risk was that they would simply create a mash-up of notes and materials from each genre—that they’d lack synergy.
 These three were famously successful but have been discontinued, I suppose pointing out another risk: that even a successful hybrid might not be popular enough to stay afloat.

+It’s no surprise that Sublime didn’t become better known.
+It wasn’t bad–not by a longshot–but it might have been seen as outmoded when held to the growingly detached, hygienic aesthetic that would come to define the 1990s.
+Viewed on its own merits, Sublime is a history lesson on the genre by one of the 20th century’s strongest classicists and historians.
 Whether you like traditional chypres or not, if you’d like a tour through the history of French perfumery in a single bottle, try vintage Sublime.
-It illustrates the techniques and ideals of a century of perfumery and who better to conduct the tour than Kerléo, founder of Osmothèque?
+It illustrates the techniques and ideals of a century of perfumery.
+And who better to conduct the tour than Kerléo, founder of Osmothèque?